Anthony25/ansible-role-kubernetes-ampache/README.md

           hosts:
             - "ampache.example.com"
   roles:
-    - role: ampache
+    - role: Anthony25.kubernetes-ampache
 ```

 Use `run_once` to run the role on only one available master in the cluster.
 Do
-not forget to fill the `ampache_config` variable with your `ampache.cfg.php`
+not forget to fill the `kubernetes_ampache_config` variable with your
-content to save your configuration if the pod is destroyed.
+`ampache.cfg.php` content to save your configuration if the pod is destroyed.

 License
 -------